jlinoff/myvault/README.md

 > The build system recognize both the tool and alternate names.

+> Note that only make and docker are needed if you use the docker container described in the next section.

 The aliases are for systems like Mac OS that use ancient versions of standard tools.
 It allows _make_ to recognize the more modern versions that were installed with tools like _macports_.